 These Cinesound casting books are a record of starstruck hopefuls, dreaming of making it big in the film industry.

 Remembering one of Australia's greatest rock'n'roll voices of the 1960s and '70s.

-Twenty years after his tragic passing, we pay tribute to one of Australia’s most dynamic rock stars.
+We pay tribute to one of Australia’s greatest rock voices.

 Other ways to Support Us